Theodo-UK/nestjs-admin/README.md

 npm install nestjs-admin # With NPM
 ```

-2. Then add the provided `DefaultAdminModule` and `DefaultAdminAuthModule` to your app modules:
+2. Then add the provided `CoreAdminModule` and `DefaultAdminAuthModule` to your app modules:

 Note that the DefaultAdminAuthModule will introduce an AdminUser entity.
 If you want to be able to use your own User entity to authenticate to the admin interface,